godotengine/godot-docs/classes/class_input.rst

 - :ref:`Vector3<class_Vector3>` **get_gyroscope** **(** **)** const

-If the device has a gyroscope, this will return the rate of rotation in rad/s around a device's x, y, and z axis.
+If the device has a gyroscope, this will return the rate of rotation in rad/s around a device's X, Y, and Z axes.
 Otherwise, it returns an empty :ref:`Vector3<class_Vector3>`.

 .. _class_Input_method_get_joy_axis: